Drive digital transformation with low-code platforms

 - Failure to change with the times.
 Some overburdened IT teams are so far behind, they’re still focused on traditional application development.
 If these developers haven’t been able to spend time on nimbler mobile app development, they’re missing out on one of the most important digital transformation technologies.

 - Shadow IT.
 When business teams need solutions faster than IT can deliver, they buy and use IT systems without the IT team’s knowledge or supervision.
 This creates security concerns and long-term maintenance issues.
-Executing a digital transformation strategy in an environment with unsupported technologies is difficult, as understanding an organization’s entire technological landscape is the first step to making changes.
+Executing a digital transformation strategy in an environment with unsupported technologies is difficult, as understanding an organisation’s entire technological landscape is the first step to making changes.

 - Outdated legacy systems.
 Old software and hardware can serve critical business functions past their prime, but they can also be unfixable, vulnerable to data breaches and attacks, and impossible to integrate with more advanced systems.
 A reliance on antiquated systems can prevent the successful introduction of transformation technologies.